lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 ## Side-Quest #133 - Life-threatening Situation

 |![](https://img.shields.io/badge/-Location-informational?style=for-the-badge&color=lightgray) | Lienea   |
 | :--------------------------------------------------------------------------------------- | :------------------ |
 | ![](https://img.shields.io/badge/-Timeline-informational?style=for-the-badge&color=lightgray) | No.61 Avitus Draconis acquired ~    |
 | ![](https://img.shields.io/badge/-Reward-informational?style=for-the-badge&color=lightgray)   | Stahn title [Destiny's Child]    |

-This side-event occurs when the title "Man in Love" is set on Kongman and he talks to Bacchus, who is standing in front his house.
+This Side-Quest occurs when the title "Man in Love" is set on Kongman and he talks to Bacchus, who is standing in front his house.
 They begin to talk passionately about what love is.
 They are visited by General Lewein of the Seven Generals.
 After listening to their conversation, he tells Bacchus that he was in love with Thomas' wife, and that he regrets that he never told her how he felt.